 However, the implementation of direct cash transfer programs is likely to meet two difficulties.
 First, the program administration may be complex.
 In particular, updating the eligibility lists is costly and subject to political and social bias (as in Park et al., 2002).
 Moreover, overlap between different assistance programs may make their management delicate.
 All this could be dealt with by studies of the administrative implementation of these programs.
-Notably, relying on decentralized administrations may be more efficient, as was found in Bangla-Desh (Galasso and Ravallion, 2005).
-Another difficulty is the political context.
-Indeed, changing the assistance system in Tunisia implies that some households will lose from such change, even if it benefits to the majority of the poor.
-In such situation, the considerable leakage of the usual assistance systems would be associated with negative political incentives since the potential losers in the change would be likely to oppose it.
+Notably, relying on decentralized administrations may be more efficient, as was found in Bangla-Desh (Galasso and Ravallion, 2005), although more ambiguous results are found to West Bengal by Bardhan and Mookherjee (2006).

+Moreover, changing the assistance system in Tunisia implies that some households will lose from such change.
+In such situation, the considerable leakage of the assistance system would imply that the potential losers in the change would be likely to oppose it.
 The social troubles in 1984, after the first attempt to eliminate food price subsidies, have encouraged caution in political circles against replacing these subsidies by direct transfers.
-Our new focused approach provides an opportunity to change the political balance of antipoverty policies in Tunisia (and in other countries such as Egypt where a similar situation exists, see Ahmed and Bouis, 2002, and Gutner, 2002) in that focused transfers only leave aside a very minor proportion of the poor, and are likely to increase market efficiency, thus contributing to stimulate growth.
+Our new focused approach provides an opportunity to change the political balance of antipoverty policies in Tunisia (and in other countries such as Egypt where a similar situation exists, see Ahmed and Bouis, 2002, and Gutner, 2002) in that focused transfers only leave aside a very small proportion of the poor, and are likely to increase market efficiency, thus contributing to stimulate growth.
 What seems needed in this context is first a special effort of public explanation of the benefits of focused direct transfers against price subsidies, and second a system of compensation, e.g. by creating new jobs from the saved funds, aimed at the few households the most likely to suffer from the suppression of price subsidies.